 A tattoo is one of the most dynamic symbols of self-expression ever created and it’s essential to rely on the expert guidance of your artists for proper aftercare.
 If you follow the directions outlined below, your tattoo should heal both quickly and properly.
 Our front counter assistant or myself are available and always happy to assist clients with any questions that arise, please don’t hesitate to contact us.
+An informational video is also at the bottom of the page.

 Removal of Tattoo Wrap/Bandage